mwinche/inheritance/crockford-classical/README.md

 Constructor section.

 Second, you'll note the use of 'uber' as his super replacment.
 It is unfortunate that he had to use 'uber' but that is hardly his fault (super being a reserved word) nor is that my point.
-My point is that while you *can* use uber methods, you have to do it with this awkward syntax where you method name is passed into the uber method.
+My point is that while you *can* use uber methods, you have to do it with this awkward syntax where your method name is passed into the uber method.
 More on that in the
 "super" access section.

 ##### Conclusion: Mostly friendly but has a few nasty parts.